-Our headquarters are located in Audubon, Pennsylvania, which comprise approximately 245,000 square feet of owned space.
+As of December 31, 2014, our owned corporate headquarters in Audubon, Pennsylvania, comprised approximately 245,000 square feet.
 Our headquarters houses our research, product development, education, administration, warehouse and shipping functions, as well as our in-house manufacturing facility.
-Research, product development and education activities occupy approximately 50,000 square feet of our headquarters.
+In October 2014, we acquired a 13,000 square foot distribution center in Heerlen, Netherlands to support our international operations.
+Additionally, pursuant to our October 23, 2014 acquisition of Transplant Technologies of Texas, Ltd., we now lease approximately 20,000 square feet in San Antonio, Texas.
 We believe our facilities are adequate and suitable for our current needs.

-Financial Information about Geographic Areas
+Financial Information

-For financial information about the geographic areas in which we derive revenues, see "Item 8.
+For financial information about our business segment and the geographic areas in which we derive revenues, see "Item 8.
 Financial Statements and Supplementary Data; Notes to Consolidated Financial Statements; Note 17.
 Segment and Geographic Information" below.